teimilola/teimilola.github.io/_posts/2022-11-09-MLSYS-conference-notes.md

 - Also generally cool projects on ML compilers and automated discovery of ML optimizations from the Catalyst group at [CMU](https://catalyst.cs.cmu.edu/projects/cortex.html)

 ### Other Interesting Papers:
-Pathways: Asynchronous Distributed Dataflow for
+[Pathways](https://proceedings.mlsys.org/paper/2022/file/98dce83da57b0395e163467c9dae521b-Paper.pdf) Asynchronous Distributed Dataflow for
-ML: [paper](https://proceedings.mlsys.org/paper/2022/file/98dce83da57b0395e163467c9dae521b-Paper.pdf) one of the best paper award:
+ML (one of the best paper awards)
 - Pathways is asingle-controller, asynchronous distributed dataflow system for distributed ML workflows
 - The talk starts by classifying distributed systems into:
   - First-wave single-controller model where user code is in one process and the process delegates to multiple worker via distributed system, e.g. MapReduce, Spark, TensorFlow.